YINI-lang/YINI-spec/YINI-Specification.md

 - **Extensibility:** The format is designed to be extendable, allowing for future features and syntax to be incorporated as needed, such as support for anchors, includes, or custom validation rules.

 ### 1.3.
 Background and Intent
 YINI was created to serve as a clean, minimal, and predictable configuration format that balances readability with structure.
-For a deeper look into the motivation and design philosophy, see [Why YINI Exists](./RATIONALE.md).
+For a deeper look into the motivation and design philosophy, see [Why YINI?](./RATIONALE.md).

 ### 1.4.
 Key Features
 **Note:** Unless explicitly stated otherwise, YINI parsers are expected to operate in lenient (non-strict) mode by default.
 Strict mode is optional and intended for validation-intensive environments.